 Header Image: Aidan Bliss

-In addition to being offered on an individual basis, this course is part of the Spring Semester of the Certificate in Collaborative Filmmaking.
+In addition to being offered on an individual basis, the spring date of this course is also part of the Certificate in Collaborative Filmmaking.

 Instructor: Kenneth James